Mapokes/TODO-app-with-JSON-save/README.md

 # TODO app with JSON save

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+This is solution by Mapokes to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

 ## Table of contents